Alfaepsilon/IV1201/README.md

-# The Chat Application
+# Group 9 Project

-This is the chat sample application for IV1201.
-The purpose is to show usage of JavaScript frameworks and tools.
+This is the project in the course IV1201 for Group 9.
+Client-Side Rendering with a Monolithic Architecture.

 ## Tools